For many people, back pain seems like an unavoidable discomfort. But you may have more control than you think.

 A health history.
 You will probably fill out a long form of questions about your health.
 The chiropractor may also ask additional questions, such as whether you have headaches or migraines or sleeping problems.
 He or she may also ask you about your diet and your activity level.

 A physical exam.
-You probably won't have to take off all of your clothes.
 The chiropractor may check your posture, looking for things that aren't normal, such as one shoulder or hip that is higher than the other.
 The exam may also include a muscle test.
 This involves pressing an arm or leg against the chiropractor's hand to test strength.
-You may also walk a short distance so that the chiropractor can check your gait or other arm or leg movements.
+You may also walk a short distance so that the chiropractor can check how you walk or other arm or leg movements.